 Human Rights Committee

-AccessAbilities, Inc. maintains a Human Rights Committee comprised of Behavior Clinicians, Consumers, family members, community members, mental health, and medical professionals.
-This committee serves to approve all methods of behavioral modification within a behavior plan to assure the least restrictive environment for all consumers.
+AccessAbilities, Inc. maintains a Human Rights Committee comprised of Behavior Clinicians, Individuals, family members, community members, mental health, and medical professionals.
+This committee serves to approve all methods of behavioral modification within a behavior plan to assure the least restrictive environment for all individuals.

-To promote a team approach, Behavior Clinicians include as many persons who are knowledgeable about the consumer in the process of behavioral assessment and the planning and implementation of the behavior support plan.
+To promote a team approach, Behavior Clinicians include as many persons who are knowledgeable about the individuals in the process of behavioral assessment and the planning and implementation of the behavior support plan.

 Social Skills Groups